sashaweiss/dotfiles/windows/README.md

-## Windows-specific configuration
+# Windows-specific

-### AutoHotKey
+## AutoHotKey

+AutoHotKey is an application that exports a scripting language, and can run scripts that can modify Windows system behavior or perform various tasks.
+Scripts can be set to run on startup - e.g., for mapping key combinations.
+(For single-key remaps, see [below](#SharpKeys)).

-Install AutoHotKey, and run `bin/link`.
-This should put a shortcut to the `.ahk` script in the startup folder.
+Running `bin/link` during dotfiles install will put a shortcut to my on-startup `.ahk` script(s) in the startup folder.
 If the startup folder differs from what's in the script, find it via `Win+R` -> `shell:startup`.

-### SharpKeys
+## SharpKeys

-Open `remappings.skl` in the SharpKeys application and hit "write to registry" to very permanently write the key remappings listed there to the registry.
-I've found this to be the most reliable way to make sure said remappings are in effect immediately on sign-in, as well as transitive (useful for other shortcuts).
+SharpKeys allows one to very permanently write a set of key remappings to the registry.
+Which keys should be mapped to which depends a little on your keyboard, and what it's default configuration is - I will always map `CapsLock` to `Esc`, and then depending on the modifier key layout will often map `LeftAlt` to `Win` and vice versa.